dtapuska/documentaccess/README.md

 to communicate via direct scripting with each other.
 With window.top those frames can communicate with each other calling diretly into another frame and manipulating the DOM. (possibly within the the context of a user gesture).

-## Slow Iframes <a name="slowads"></a>

-Consider an example of two iframes on a page and one is executing synchronous XHRa slow performing iframe.

 ## Safe Frame Ads <a name="safeframeads"></a>